andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 Column headings represent a variable name.
-For example, the column `PRIP05A` corresponds to a question about whether the respondent had a dispute related to a large purchase, and values in the `PRIP05A` column represent answers to that question.These answers are coded as integers, with "Yes" mapped to `1`, "No" mapped to `2`, and "Not stated" mapped to `9`.
+For example, the column `PRIP05A` corresponds to a question about whether the respondent had a dispute related to a large purchase, and values in the `PRIP05A` column represent answers to that question.
+These answers are coded as integers, with "Yes" mapped to `1`, "No" mapped to `2`, and "Not stated" mapped to `9`.